-Just keep in mind, with each new goal there is additional cost to accomplish them.
+Just keep in mind that with each new goal, there is additional cost in accomplishing it.

-It's a good idea to keep your goals as simple and realistic as possible (at least in the beginning).
-Less is definitely more here: by condensing it down to just the essential goal(s), you are reducing the time, money, and headaches it will take to actually reach them.
-You can always do more later!
+It's a good idea to keep your goals as simple and realistic as possible in the beginning - you can always do more later!